What is DNA?

 Is DNA-PCR a good test?

-The DNA-PCR is excellent test for many reasons.
+The DNA-PCR is an excellent test for many reasons.
 It is especially useful for detecting extremely small numbers of infectious organisms, and for detecting infectious organisms such as viruses and some bacteria that are difficult to diagnose by other methods.
 It is often more economical than traditional methods of diagnosing infectious disease, and results are usually available in just a few days.

 Can the DNA-PCR test be wrong?